Limit cones of multi-Fuchsian representations: Introduction

 Theorem~\ref{thm:azimut-limit-cone} generalizes a theorem of Thurston \cite{thu-stretch-maps}, corresponding to the case $d = 2$ and $S$ closed.
 In this case, as discussed above, the projectivized limit cone $\PP \Lambda_{\bsrho}$ identifies with the closure of the set $\{\lambda_{\rho_2}(\gamma)/\lambda_{\rho_1}(\gamma) ~|~\gamma \in \pi_1(S)\smallsetminus\{1\}\}$ of geodesic length ratios, which is an interval $[\alpha, \beta]$ containing $1$ in its interior.
 Thurston showed that the extreme ratio $\beta$ is also the best Lipschitz constant for maps between the two hyperbolic structures in the correct homotopy class, and that the maximal stretching of an optimal Lipschitz map is realized along a \emph{geodesic lamination}.
 In particular, the endpoints of the interval $[\alpha, \beta]$ are approached by the length ratios of simple loops on~$S$.
-We note that such approximation can fail when $S$ is not closed and the interval $[\alpha, \beta]$ does not contain $1$ in its interior (so that one of the two supporting lines to $\Lambda_{\bsrho}$ in $\mathfrak{a} \simeq \RR^2$ is not azimuthal): see \cite[\S10.5]{gk17}.
+By \cite[Th.\,1.3]{gk17}, this still holds when $S$ is not closed, as long as $(\rho_1,\rho_2)$ is multi-Fuchsian (possibly with cusps) and $1\in (\alpha, \beta)$; however, it can fail when $1\notin [\alpha,\beta]$ (so that one of the two supporting lines to $\Lambda_{\bsrho}$ in $\mathfrak{a} \simeq \RR^2$ is not azimuthal): see \cite[\S10.5]{gk17}.

 We use Theorem~\ref{thm:azimut-limit-cone} to certify boundary points of the limit cone in the proofs of Theorems \ref{thm:N-gon} and~\ref{thm:fishy}.
 Indeed, it is a direct corollary that the limit cone $\Lambda_{\bsrho}$ and the simple hull $\Lambda_{\bsrho}^s$ coincide in the case that each point of the boundary of $\Lambda_{\bsrho}^s$ has an azimuthal supporting hyperplane.
 For certain surfaces of low complexity, for which the list of possible simple closed curves can be described exhaustively, we can directly arrange for $\Lambda_{\bsrho}^s$ to have azimuthal supporting hyperplanes and to be either finite-sided or strictly convex.